wp-plugins/flickpress/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Enter your Flickr API key at Settings:flickpress and configure other options if desired.
-4. If you wish to use the caption function, your theme should include some caption-related CSS - see the default theme for an example.
+4. If you wish to use the caption function, your theme should include some caption-related style stuff - see the default theme for an example.

 == Template Function ==